03 Using R syntax

 Since aifedcuation tries to address the special needs in educational and social science, some special training steps are integrated into this method.

 .
 Before training, a number of synthetic units is created via different techniques.
 Currently you can request Basic Synthetic Minority Oversampling Technique, Density-Bases Synthetic Minority Oversampling Technique, and Adaptive Synthetic Sampling Approach for Imbalanced Learning.
 The aim is to create new cases that fill the gap to the majority class.
 Multi-class problems are reduced to a two class problem (class under investigation vs. each other) for generating these units.
-You can even request several techniques at once.
-If the number of synthetic units and original minority units exceeds the number of cases of the majority class, a random sample is drawn.
-If the technique allows to set the number of neighbors during generation,k = bsc_max_k
+If the technique allows to set the number of neighbors during generation, you can configure the data generation withsc_min_k

 .